CP1401/Practicals/prac_03/README.md

 This program works, so what's the problem?

 - Remember, we don't _just_ want working code, we want _good_ code!
 - condition 2 is only checked if condition 1 is False. if condition 1 is False, this is because score must be not < 0, so `score >= 0 ` is redundant.
-It will _always_ be true. condition 2 should be replaced by just `score < 20`
+It will _always_ be True. condition 2 should be replaced by just `score < 20`
 - condition 3 appears to check if condition 2 was False, which we already know, but because this code uses "elif no else" we might just make a mistake like getting the boundary condition wrong.
 What happens if the user enters `20`?
-Oops!
-The right choice of pattern is important!
-We can fix this by changing condition 3 to `score > 20` but then we ask a question we can guarantee will always be True when we get to it (since the first 2 were False), so that's repeating ourselves.
+  **Oops!** The right choice of pattern is important!
+We can fix this by changing condition 3 to `score >= 20` but then we ask a question we can guarantee will always be True when we get to it (since the first 2 were False), so that's repeating ourselves.
 DRY.
 - Lastly, in all three paths, we repeat the line `result = score * 2`.
 Again, this works, but is not good.
 Since we always want to do this, it should go _outside_ the decision structure.

 Here's the code with these problems fixed.
 Ah, that's better :)